 The word ‘conversion’ occurs once in the Bible (although it does depend on the translation).
 The related word ‘convert(s)’ occurs four times.
-However, even though these words are infrequent the concept is much of ‘conversion’ occurs much more often.
+However, even though these words are infrequent, the concept of ‘conversion’ occurs much more often.

 The word ‘conversion’ occurs in Acts 15:3.
 “So, being sent on their way by the church, they passed through both Phoenicia and Samaria, describing in detail the conversion of the Gentiles, and brought great joy to all the brothers”.
 This phrase is used by Paul and Barnabas as they describe to the churches in Phoenicia and Samaria how the Gentiles elsewhere responded to the gospel.